Disclosure: This article has been updated in 2020 to amend the URLs for the BBFC listing, which was recently redesigned and updated its links.

 This year we saw a number of risque titles hit the BBFC with successful results.
 Belladonna of Sadness, Daimidaler, Prison School, and Shimoneta – all of these anime titles managed to get away with an 18 rating and without any cuts or censorship.
 But there was one more title that we were also concerned by, and that was Monster Musume: Everyday Life with Monster Girls.

-Monster Musume is one of the most popular shows of 2015 and it was also covered with some very clever censorship during its broadcast run (using camera angle tweaks and omitting the female nipples).
-But the Blu-ray version is entirely uncensored and in its original form, honouring the original source material, and some of its contents we felt could have been an issue for the BBFC when they get to it.
+Monster Musume: Everyday Life with Monster Girls is one of the most popular shows of 2015 and during its broadcast each episode utilised some very clever censorship (using camera angle tweaks and omitting the female nipples).
+As the Blu-ray version was entirely uncensored and in its original form, honouring the original source material, there were some aspects of the show’s contents that could have been an issue for the BBFC when they get to rating the series for the United Kingdom and Ireland’s home video release.
 But we have some good news to share and this is (no pun intended) hot off the presses.

 MONSTER MUSUME: EVERYDAY LIFE WITH MONSTER GIRLS is a compilation of episodes from a Japanese anime series in which a young student’s life is thrown into turmoil after being selected as a host for women on the Interspecies Cultural Exchange programme.